-While perusing latest edition of Community Impact Newsletter for Northwest Austin the other day, I stumbled upon an interesting “domain in the wild” sighting for an Austin-based Chinese delivery and catering.
+While perusing the latest edition of the Community Impact Newsletter for Northwest Austin the other day, I stumbled upon an interesting “domain in the wild” sighting for an Austin-based Chinese delivery and catering.

-I was pleasantly surprised to discover not only one new domain extension being advertised in print, but two different new domain extensions in the same ad.
+I was pleasantly surprised to discover not only one new domain extension advertised in print but two new domain extensions in the same ad.

-I often shake my head in disgust at companies and their ineffective ad designs.
-But it was quite the opposite with tso’s ad for Chinese carryout and delivery to central and east Austin.
+I often look disgusted at companies and their ineffective ad designs.
+But it was quite the opposite with Tso’s ad for Chinese carryout and delivery to central and east Austin.

 As you can see above in the image, their ad, in my humble opinion, is very well designed, having great use of the following:

 - image size and selection